 Overview

-Introduced in Windows 8, the System Resource Usage Monitor (SRUM)
+Introduced in Windows 8, the System Resource Usage Monitor (SRUM) is a

 feature that records numerous metrics of system activities, with a limited